APA-Accredited Internship In Professional Psychology

 CAPS houses 19 individual offices, a group room and a conference room.
 Each intern has his/her own office and is provided a networked computer with scheduling, record keeping, e-mail, Internet, word processing, and digital video recording capabilities.
 Soundproofing white noise machines and panic buttons are also provided in each office.
 Intern offices have telephones with electronic voicemail and long distance service.
 Interns have access to a laser printer/photocopier, color printer, fax machine, testing computer, scanner, laptop computer, and portable projector.
 CAPS maintains a library of books and videos/DVDs, and a television and videotape/DVD player.
 Interns have access to clerical and technical support.
 University library holdings and computer services are also available to interns.

 A standard core training program is required of all interns.
 An intern’s typical week includes approximately 22-24 hours of direct service activities.
-Direct service activities include 4 initial consultation appointments, 12 (estimated) individual client hours, 2 hours of Consultant on Duty, 1.5 – 3 hours of group therapy, 2 hours of Let’s Talk, and/or 1 hour of provision of clinical supervision to a practicum trainee.
+Direct service activities include 4 initial consultation appointments, 12 (estimated) individual client hours, 2 hours of Consultant on Duty, 1.5 – 3 hours of group therapy, and/or 1 hour of provision of clinical supervision to a practicum trainee.
 Recurring but not weekly activities include outreach workshops and tabling events, consultation, and after-hours crisis duty.
-There is also the possibility of conducting ADHD assessment.

 Interns frequently also choose to conduct couples therapy as available.
-An 8 hour per week external or internal rotation in an area of the intern’s interest is also required in the summer semester and counts within the scheduled therapy and/or assessment hours.
+An 8 hour per week external or internal rotation in an area of the intern’s interest is also required in the summer semester and counts within the scheduled therapy.

 Weekly supervision is comprised of a minimum of 2 hours of individual supervision, 1 hour of cohort supervision, 1 hour of supervision of supervision, and 30 minutes of group therapy supervision per group.
 Interns may also receive additional case supervision, outreach supervision, rotation supervision, or intern project supervision by a staff member other than their primary supervisor.